This story was originally published and last updated .

-If you want to get your kid a service like Pushbullet that only relies on Google and Facebook authentication, be aware that Google child accounts don't support third-party logins.
-You'll have to sign in via Facebook in this case, too.
-Most services offer their own logins these days, but you might run into the odd one or two that don't.
+In the past, if you wanted to get your kid a service like Pushbullet that only relies on Google for authentication, you'd be out of luck.
+Most services offer their own logins these days, but people often run into one or two oddballs that don't.

 Google apps and devices

-During my experiment, I also ran into restrictions in Google apps other than YouTube.
-By default, there's a child-safe filter that blocks certain websites in Chrome and Search, but that didn't bother me personally.
+While the YouTube woes might mostly be solved, there are still a lot of limitations to run into with other Google apps.
+By default, there's a child-safe filter that blocks certain websites in Chrome and Search, but that wasn't a problem for me during my experiment.
 Kids additionally can't use incognito mode at all, neither in Chrome nor in the Google app (usually accessible by tapping your account avatar -> use without an account).
 They also can't access the Discover feed — there's just a blank page with the Google logo on the leftmost home screen.
 I wonder why the screen isn't disabled by default right after setup.